 Overviews or reviews summarize multiple Cochrane intervention reviews addressing the effects of two or more potential interventions for a single condition or health problem.
 In the absence of a relevant Cochrane intervention review, Cochrane overviews may additionally include systematic reviews published elsewhere.

 The Cochrane Neuromuscular Disease Group plans to prepare overviews of reviews and has prioritized a list of important overviews.

 Podcasts are now part of the Cochrane concept.
 The Cochrane Neuromuscular Disease Group will consider producing podcasts of key reviews.
 These will be simple podcasts of about four minutes in length, approximately 400 words long.

 Authors of reviews who receive feedback or a comment on their review through the 'Feedback' facility on The Cochrane Library are required to address the comment within three months and reply to the criticism editor of the group.
 Once the criticism editor is satisfied that the authors have satisfactorily responded to the comment, both the comment and response will be published with the review.
 If the review requires significant changes in the light of such comments, it will be subject to the same editorial process as an updated review.

-- In June 2013, the publication model for the Cochrane Database of Systematic Reviews changed to a continuous publication model, where reviews and protocols are published when they are ready.
-This means that there are no monthly publication deadlines.
+The Cochrane Database of Systematic Reviews has an continuous publication model, where reviews and protocols are published when they are ready.
 All Cochrane Reviews (including protocols and updates) submitted for publication within the calendar month and up to 2200GMT on the last day of the calendar month will be included within the monthly issue.